Markus Hausmann

 - Praneet Srivastava 'On Integral Models for Spaces' (2024)

-- Julius Groenjes 'Universality of Real and Complex Bordism' (2024, -> PhD student at Nijmegen University with Steffen Sagave)
+- Julius Groenjes 'Universality of Real and Complex Bordism' (2024, -> now doing PhD at Nijmegen University with Steffen Sagave)

 - Adrian Rodriguez 'An algebraic model for rational equivariant SO(2)-spectra' (2024)